 Let's take a look at what your test results mean:

 CASE 1: The O2 sensor's heater element is within specification (3 to 30 Ohms).
 This test result tells you that the O2 sensor's heater is OK.

 CASE 2: The O2 sensor's heater element IS NOT within specification.
 Double check your multimeter connections and repeat the test.
 If the resistance is still not within the Ford factory manual specification of 3 to 30 Ohms, then the O2 sensor is bad and needs to be replaced with a new one.

 NOTE: The above illustration is for dual exhaust Ford V8 and V6 equipped vehicles.
 The Ford vehicles covered by this tutorial are dual exhaust equipped with a total of 4 oxygen sensors.

-The illustration below is for single exhaust Ford V8 and V6 equipped vehicles, I included the illustration below for comparison purposes and to aid you in further locating the left front oxygen sensor (HO2S-11).
+The illustration below is for single exhaust Ford V8 and V6 equipped vehicles, I included the illustration below for comparison purposes and to aid you in further locating the right front oxygen sensor (HO2S-11).